 Should You Switch to the Hosted Phone System?

-- What are your current communication needs?
-Assess whether your existing system meets your needs or if you require more advanced features like call routing, voicemail to email, or integration with other business tools.
+What are your current communication needs?
+Assess whether your existing system meets your needs or if you require more advanced features like call routing, voicemail to email, or integration with other business tools. - Integration with Other Systems

 How To Choose the Right Hosted PBX Provider?